PRTG Manual: Monitoring Syslogs and SNMP Traps

 Because both the Syslog Receiver and the SNMP Trap Receiver are implemented as common sensors, you do not need to install additional software (for example, you do not need an extra syslog server but only the PRTG web server).
 You can create the Syslog Receiver sensors as well as the SNMP Trap Receiver sensors in the usual way via the Add Sensor dialog.
 Then configure your syslog or SNMP trap–enabled devices to send messages to PRTG.

 Under lab conditions, PRTG could handle about 10,000 syslog and trap messages per second on a quad core desktop machine when using a single sensor without filters.

 The number of messages PRTG can process actually depends on your configuration and system setup.
 It might be significantly fewer messages.

-You can filter the incoming messages by various parameters so that PRTG will process only specific messages and purge other data right away.
-Processed messages are stored in an internal high-performance database on the particular probe machine and are available for review and analysis via the PRTG web interface.
-The main limiting factor for storing syslog and trap messages is the hard disk space on the machine running the PRTG probe with these sensors.
+You can filter the incoming messages by various parameters so that PRTG only processes specific messages and deletes other data right away.
+Processed messages are stored in an internal, high-performance database on the probe system and are available for review and analysis via the PRTG web interface.
+The main limiting factor for storing syslog and trap messages is the hard disk space on the probe system.

 - Adding the Receivers

 - Configure the Source Devices